sudara/alonetone/README.markdown

 ## The future is bright

-We live in a world where 1 person in his spare time can provide limitless distribution for hundreds of artists, thousands of songs, millions of copies.

-Truly, we are at the beginning of a revolution in music making.

-I invite you to join me in moving music away from countless companies looking to profit from musicians and help me to create the best damn online home for DIY/indy/new musicians.
+[alonetone](http://alonetone.com) is a growing independent music platform, providing free services for musicians wanting to host and distribute their music in a non-commercial easy-to-use environment.

+alonetone was launched in January 2008 as Sudara's side project.

+## alonetone is looking for more love

+We are growing and need your help.

+Are you a musician / music lover with Rails or UI/design chops?

+Help us to build the best indy music platform out there.

+If you are interested, [sign up over at alonetone](http://alonetone.com/signup) and check out what is there.
+We could always use more usability/UI/design help, basic testing, general feedback, and eventually, some more Rails love.

+Secondly, please email me at sudara at alonetone dot com.

 ### The goal?

-To create and run best online home a musician could have.
+To create and run the best online home a musician could want to have, providing them with the tools they need to reach their listeners and network with other artists.

-What would make it the best?
+How do we reach this goal?

 * It is easy to use (grandma-friendly)
 * It is attractive to look at
 * It provides musicians with practical, useful and inspiring tools and services
+* It provides listeners and first time site visitors with a 'hook' into their first taste of alonetone music and helps them explore the site in an intelligent and guided way.
 * It does not overwhelm folks with TMI (too much information) or TMO (too many options) or TMF (too many features)
-* It supports and makes it easy to navigate 1000s of musicians
-* The features are developed by the musicians, implemented and refined by the dev team

 For more info, visit [the alonetone faq](http://alonetone.com/about)